 What is Kala Pathar?

 Kalapatthar means black rock in English.
 It is a vantage point, located above Gorakshep in the Everest region of Nepal.
 Similarly, it is a kind of small trekking peak that shows the panoramic views of Mt.
 Everest Massif and other neighboring mountain views.
-Though it is the highest hill on the mountain, it does not need any technical climbing skills and gears.
+Though it is the highest hill on the mountain, it does not need any technical climbing skills and gear.
 The Kalapatthar altitude is 5644m above sea level.

 Kalapathar Trekking Trail

 The Kalapatthar trek begins from Lukla after having a short and scenic flight from Kathmandu.
-The trail goes through the beautiful Sherpa villages like Phakding, Namche, Tengboche, Dingboche, Lobuche, and finally to Gorakshep.
-Gorakshep is a last destined village.
+The trail goes through beautiful Sherpa villages like Phakding, Namche, Tengboche, Dingboche, Lobuche, and finally to Gorakshep.
+Gorakshep is the last-destined village.
 From there, you can have a Kalapatthar hike and there is also a way to EBC.
 After summiting the Kalapatthar peak, your trail follows the same trail till to Pangboche and turns towards another alternative route in order to go back.
 The trail goes ahead to Pheriche to Phorse to Khumjung to Thame, to Monjo and it adjoins again in Lukla.
 Then by retracing the previous airways, you go to Kathmandu.